 The Promise of Nashville — where music is inspired, created, recorded and performed – is to provide the ultimate musical entertainment experience, celebrated throughout our diverse creative, cultural and entertainment offerings, and presented in an authentic, unique, friendly and unpretentious atmosphere.

 The Nashville Convention & Visitors Corp brands, sells and markets Nashville as Music City to the world as a premier entertainment destination for travelers who seek authentic and unique leisure and convention experiences.
 Locals rarely see our work, but they enjoy our results from the economic activity generated by the industry.

-We have sales staff based in Nashville, as well as satellite offices in Chicago, Atlanta, Washington D.C., Philadelphia, Los Angeles, Denver, and Dallas – where our key client set is based.
-To promote Nashville as a convention and tourism destination we participate in tradeshows, conduct site visits, and organize “Roadshows,” at which we coordinate appointments and events for our members to interact with clients in key markets where our clients are based.
+We have Sales staff based in Nashville, as well as satellite offices in Chicago, Atlanta, Washington D.C., Philadelphia, San Francisco, Los Angeles, Denver, and Dallas – where our key client set is based.
+To promote Nashville as a convention and tourism destination we participate in tradeshows, conduct site visits, organize “Roadshows” or "Sales Blitzes," and coordinate appointments and events for our members to interact with clients in key markets where our clients are based.

 In Public Affairs, we service our community through corporate communications, government affairs, workforce development and training.

 The NCVC is governed by a 22-member board made up of outstanding community leaders who represent a diverse array of Nashville businesses and who selflessly give their time for the economic development of Music City.
 See who's currently serving on our Board of Directors.

 That Nashville will continue to be a premier domestic and international entertainment destination for travelers who seek leisure and convention experiences.